-- a.
-Recognizes the right- of- use asset and the lease liability in the consolidated statement of financial position, initially measured at the present value of the future lease payments. - b.
-Recognizes the depreciation of the right-of-use asset and the interest generated by the lease liabilities in the consolidated statement of profit or loss. - c.
-Separates the total amount of cash paid to capital (presented within financing activities) and to interests (presented within financing activities) in the consolidated statement of cash flows.
+- (a) Recognizes the right of use rights and the liability in the consolidated statement of financial position, initially measured at the present value of the future lease payments. - (b) Recognizes the depreciation of the right- of -use asset and the interest generated by the lease liabilities in the consolidated statement of profit or loss. - (c) Separates the total amount of cash paid to capital (presented within financing activities) and to interests (presented within financing activities) in the consolidated statement of cash flows.

-Lease incentives (for example, rent-free periods) are recognized in the initial measurement as part of the right-of-use assets and lease liability; instead, when under IAS 17 a recognition of a lease incentive is generated, amortized as a reduction of rental expenses, generally on a straight line method.
+Lease incentives (for example, rent-free periods) are recognized in the initial measurement as part of rights- of -use assets and lease liability, instead, when under IAS 17 are cognition of a lease incentive is generated, amortized as a reduction of rental expenses, generally on a straight-line method.